 Media giant Oprah Winfrey was born in the rural town of Kosciusko, Mississippi, on January 29, 1954.
 In 1976, Winfrey moved to Baltimore, where she hosted a hit television chat show, People Are Talking.
 Afterward, she was recruited by a Chicago TV station to host her own morning show.
 She later became the host of her own, wildly popular program, The Oprah Winfrey Show, which aired for 25 seasons, from 1986 to 2011.
 That same year, Winfrey launched her own TV network, the Oprah Winfrey Network.

-American television host, actress, producer and philanthropist Oprah Gail Winfrey was born on January 29, 1954, in Kosciusko, Mississippi.
+American television host, actress, producer, philanthropist and entrepreneur Oprah Gail Winfrey was born on January 29, 1954, in Kosciusko, Mississippi.
 After a troubled adolescence in a small farming community, where she was sexually abused by a number of male relatives and friends of her mother, Vernita, she moved to Nashville to live with her father, Vernon, a barber and businessman.
 She entered Tennessee State University in 1971 and began working in radio and television broadcasting in Nashville.

 In 1976, Oprah Winfrey moved to Baltimore, Maryland, where she hosted the TV chat show People Are Talking.
 The show became a hit and Winfrey stayed with it for eight years, after which she was recruited by a Chicago TV station to host her own morning show, A.M.
 Chicago.
 Her major competitor in the time slot was Phil Donahue.
 Within several months, Winfrey's open, warm-hearted personal style had won her 100,000 more viewers than Donahue and had taken her show from last place to first in the ratings.
 Her success led to nationwide fame and a role in Steven Spielberg's 1985 film The Color Purple, for which she was nominated for an Academy Award for Best Supporting Actress.